-The Carequality Annual Member Meeting will feature member-driven sessions on best practices in implementing the interoperability framework and common agreement, as well as addressing the evolution of nationwide connectivity.
-Attend lively keynotes, interactive panel discussions, and networking opportunities.
+The Carequality Annual Member Meeting featured member-driven sessions on best practices in implementing the interoperability framework and common agreement, as well as addressed the evolution of nationwide connectivity.
+Participants joined lively keynotes, interactive panel discussions, and networking opportunities.

 An ONC official will provide an overview of the Trusted Exchange Framework and Common Agreement, as well as expectations for the Recognized Coordinating Entity, sharing insights about how ONC and the RCE are working together.

 Improving the Patient Experience with Health Information Exchange

 Speaker: Michael George, RN, BSN, Lutheran Senior Services

 Take advantage of this unique opportunity to network with members of The Sequoia Project and its initiatives as well as showcase your company’s capabilities.